QED1224/Toontown-Resources/README.md

 -On the May 16th, 2017 update, the C.E.O. now attacks in a randomly scheduled order.
 Instead of using the process listed in C.E.O. #1, the C.E.O. creates a randomly scheduled list of attacks, which it will then exhaust before creating a new list.
 No change has been made to how the C.E.O. decides which toon to attack.

+# Credits <a name="credit"></a>

+Credit to Yumeko for contributing to this guide,  with assistance in debugging and testing out several questions.